We may earn income from links in this post. Please read this Disclosure for details.

 Morning: Soak Up Some Fresh Air with Outdoor Activities

-Depending on your mood, there are a number of things to do in Gatineau in the forest or along the river on a lazy Sunday morning.
+And there are a number of things to do in Gatineau in the forest or along the river on a lazy Sunday morning.

 To immerse yourself in nature, then you can rent a canoe, paddleboard, or kayak and head out onto the water.
 If you want to stay on solid ground then many hiking trails can be found around the Wakefield Mill hotel or head to the Gatineau Park Visitor Centre in Chelsea.